grz0zrg/fbg/README.md

-FBGraphics : Lightweight C graphics library for the Linux framebuffer with parallelism support
+FBGraphics : Lightweight C graphics library with custom rendering backend and parallelism support
 =====

-FBGraphics (FBG) is a simple C 16, 24, 32 bpp graphics library for the Linux framebuffer with parallelism support.
+FBGraphics (FBG) is a simple C 16, 24, 32 bpp graphics library with parallelism support and custom rendering backend support.

+The library come bundled with a Linux framebuffer rendering backend and an external OpenGL backend (through GLFW).

 Features :

+ * Easy custom rendering backend support
+ * Cross-platform with the GLFW backend (some examples may need to be adapted to the target OS)
+ * Bundled framebuffer rendering backend support (optional)
+    * Double buffering (with optional page flipping mechanism)
+    * 16, 24 (BGR/RGB), 32 bpp support
+ * OpenGL rendering backend through GLFW
  * Optional : Full parallelism, execute graphics code on multiple CPU cores **with a single function**
- * Displaying and loading PNG images (provided by [LodePNG](https://lodev.org/lodepng/))
+ * PNG/JPEG images loading (provided by [LodePNG](https://lodev.org/lodepng/) and [NanoJPEG](http://keyj.emphy.de/nanojpeg/))
  * Bitmap fonts for drawing texts
  * Bare-metal graphics primitive (pixels, rectangles, lines, polygon)
- * Double buffering (with optional page flipping mechanism)
- * 16, 24 (BGR/RGB), 32 bpp support
  * Easy to do fading and screen-clearing related effects (motion blur etc.)
- * Drawing calls can be used to render in a specified target buffer such as fbg_image etc.
+ * Drawing calls can be used to render into a specified target buffer such as fbg_image etc.
  * Framerate tracking & display for all cores
  * Lightweight enough to be hackable; adapt to all kinds of needs (and still support parallelism easily)

-The library is relatively generic,  most functions (including parallel ones) only manipulate buffers, it should be easy to extract some parts and adapt it to other means, you may want to check `fbg_setup` `fbg_draw` `fbg_flip`and `fbg_close` for that.
+The library is generic,  most functions (including parallel ones) only manipulate buffers and you can build a custom rendering backend pretty easily with few functions call, see the `custom_backend` folder.

 Table of Contents
 =================